Classic-Style Yogurt Recipe

 *Either store-bought plain yogurt with live cultures or homemade yogurt reserved from a previous batch.
 Learn more about how to maintain a yogurt culture.

-Equipment: Brød & Taylor Proofer, thermometer, glass mason jars or other heat-proof containers with a capacity of one quart/one liter or less.
+Equipment: Brød & Taylor Proofer, or SAHARA Folding Dehydrator, thermometer, glass mason jars or other heat-proof containers with a capacity of one quart/one liter or less.
 (For yogurt cultured in one large container instead of a group of mason jars, see our Greek yogurt recipe.)
 Everything that will touch the milk should be thoroughly clean and dry.

 Note: When using the Folding Proofer to make yogurt, be certain there is no water in the water tray.
 The water tray is not needed for making yogurt.
 You can remove it from the Proofer, if you like, or leave it empty.
 But do not add water because it will affect temperature settings.